-Many U.S. businesses are set up as limited liability companies (LLC) because the structure offers tax advantages and helps protect the owners' assets.
-However, family LLCs can also be used as an estate planning tool that can help pass your assets on to family members in a manner that both controls how they are distributed and reduces the estate tax bill.
+However, family LLCs can also be used as an estate planning tool to help pass your assets on to family members.
+Using the LLC, you can reduce the value of your estate.
+You can give shares of the LLC to loved ones in a manner that controls how they are distributed and minimizes the estate tax bill.

 What Is an LLC?

-An LLC is a way of organizing a business that both protects owners from liability for the business's debts and offers flexibility with regard to how it is taxed.
-A correctly-established LLC operates as an entity separate from its owners—often referred to as "members."
-This separation means that you can't be found liable for the debts and financial obligations of an LLC that you own either by yourself or with others.
+A correctly established LLC operates as an entity separate from its owners — often called "members."
+This separation means you can't be found liable for the debts and financial obligations of an LLC.

-LLC members have several options when it comes to how the business is taxed.
+LLC members have several options regarding how the business is taxed.
 The following list sets out the three most common LLC ownership structures and how they are taxed:

 - Single-member LLCs: LLCs with a single owner are treated as disregarded pass-through entities by the Internal Revenue Service (IRS) and most states.
 That means the company is not treated separately from its owner, and any income earned by the LLC is taxed as income earned by the owner.

-- Multi-member LLCs: LLCs with at least two owners are treated as pass-through entities for tax purposes.
+- Multimember LLCs: LLCs with at least two owners are treated as pass-through entities for tax purposes.
 Thus, they are taxed in much the same manner as a partnership or single-member LLC.
 That means the company itself pays no tax on its income.
-Instead, any income received by the LLC is treated as the members' personal income, who pay a percentage based on their ownership interest in the company.
+Instead, the LLC's income is the members' income, who pay a percentage based on their ownership interest in the company.

 - LLCs that are taxed as corporations: One of the primary benefits of organizing your business as an LLC over a corporation is that the LLC avoids "double-taxation."
-That is where a traditional C corporation's (C-corp's) income is taxed both when the company earns it and again when it is distributed to shareholders.
-However, it is more beneficial financially for owners for the LLC to be taxed as a C-corp in some circumstances.
-An example of this would be when the business is reinvesting most of its profits in the company rather than distributing them to shareholders.
+That is where a traditional C corporation's (C-corp's) income is taxed when the company earns it and again when distributed to shareholders.
+However, in some circumstances, it is more financially beneficial for owners to tax the LLC as a C-corp.
+An example would be when the business reinvests most of its profits in the company rather than distributing them to shareholders.

-LLCs are also responsible for collecting and paying the 15.3% self-employment tax due on the income earned by members working for the company to cover their Social Security and Medicare contributions.
+LLCs are also responsible for collecting and paying the 15.3% self-employment tax.
+This tax is due on the income earned by members working for the company to cover their Social Security and Medicare contributions.
 In addition, it must pay any state and federal employment taxes due on amounts paid to employees.

-The advantages that a family LLC provides are due to the estate planning benefits they provide.
-When used as an estate planning tool, the family LLC lets the organizers—usually parents who own the LLC's assets--give shares in the company to other family members.
-This offers several benefits:
+A family LLC provides estate planning benefits.
+When used as an estate planning tool, the family LLC lets the organizers who own the LLC's assets give shares in the company to other family members as non-managing members.

-- Control of asset distributions: The family LLC organizers can distribute shares in the company in the manner of their choosing during their lifetime.
+- Control of asset distributions: The family LLC organizers can distribute company shares in the manner they choose during their lifetime.

-- Reducing the size of an estate: By giving away some of the shares in the LLC, it reduces the organizers' stake in the company.
-Since the organizers' stake in a business is subject to the estate tax when they die, this reduces the size of the estate that is subject to the tax.
+- Reducing the size of an estate: Giving away shares in the LLC reduces the organizers' stake in the company.
+Since the organizers' stake in a business is subject to the estate tax when they die, this reduces the size of the estate subject to the tax.

-- Avoiding gift taxes: These are the taxes paid on gifts of more than $15,000 each year.
-The tax does not apply to the transfer of ownership interests in a family LLC.
+- Avoiding gift taxes: The individuals gifting pay gift taxes on gifts of more than $17,000 annually.
+The tax does not apply to transferring ownership interests in a family LLC.

-- Keeping assets in the family: When the family LLC is formed, the organizers can place restrictions on transferring shares outside the family.
-This keeps individuals who have been gifted shares from selling or transferring stake to anyone outside the family.
+- Keeping assets in the family: When organizers form a family LLC, the organizers can place restrictions on transferring shares outside the family.
+This approach keeps individuals who have been gifted shares from selling or transferring stakes to anyone outside the family.

-Most family LLCs own businesses, rental properties, and brokerage companies, but a family LLC can own almost any asset that is not a personal residence.
-IRS rules bar all types of LLCs from owning private residences.
+Most family LLCs own businesses, real property, rental properties, or brokerage companies.
+A family LLC can own almost any asset that is not a personal residence.
+IRS rules bar all types of LLCs from owning private homes.

 How Do Estate Taxes Work?